 In this guide

-If you're raising a round, going through due diligence, or sharing sensitive company documents with investors - you've probably wondered whether Dropbox is enough or whether you need a virtual data room (VDR).
+If you're raising a round, going through due diligence, or sharing sensitive company documents with outside parties, you've probably wondered whether Dropbox is enough or whether you need a virtual data room (VDR).

 The short answer: it depends on what you're doing.
 Dropbox is solid file storage.
 A VDR is a tool built specifically for high-stakes document sharing where you need to know who looked at what, control exactly what they can do with it, and have a paper trail that holds up.